* This is the Consumer Version. *

-Several important mental health disorders, such as depression and eating disorders (see see Eating Disorders), often develop during childhood and adolescence.
-Some disorders, such as autism, develop only during childhood.
+Several important mental health disorders, such as depression (see Depression in Children and Adolescents) and eating disorders (see Eating Disorders), often start during childhood and adolescence.
+Some disorders, such as autism (see Autism Spectrum Disorders), start only during childhood.

 With a few exceptions, symptoms of mental health disorders tend to be similar to feelings that every child experiences, such as sadness, anger, suspicion, excitement, withdrawal, and loneliness.
 The difference between a disorder and a normal feeling is the extent to which the feeling becomes so powerful as to overwhelm and interfere with the activities of normal life or cause the child to suffer.
 Thus, doctors must use a significant degree of judgment to determine when particular thoughts and emotions stop being a normal component of childhood experience and represent a disorder.